NicholasARossi/NicholasARossi.github.io/_posts/2020-09-2-UncertaintyQuantificationandEnsembleLearning.md

 We see that each model becomes more erratic in its predictions as the income of the person increases, with the ensemble model showing higher error bars indicating higher uncertainty.

-Furthermore, the animation below shows how the individual preditions move a as a function of the member model, with predictions for higher earners moving them most.
+Furthermore, the animation below shows how the individual predictions move a as a function of the member model, with predictions for higher earners moving the most.

 ![/res/blog_18/LGBM.gif](../res/blog_18/LGBM.gif)